In the last article in this series on Mental Arithmetic we considered the problem of adding double-digit numbers.

 Given the number 20 – find two numbers which add up to 20.

-This is a “reverse” question, in which I give you the answer and you come up with the question.
+This is a “reverse” question, in which I have given you the answer and you must come up with the question in the form of “Add 16 + 4”.
 Whereas this may seem like a nonsense question, it provides you with the opportunity to be creative – since there is no single correct response and any response which is correct will satisfy the answer.
-For example , or .
+For example and are both correct answers.

 The same approach as used in the number bonds for 10 can also be used for 20.
 Try the following